This post contains one or more affiliate links, which help to sustain Little Green Seedling. I only ever recommend things I truly believe in!

 The CND explain that a single ‘small’ nuclear exchange would kill millions of people and be disastrous for the climate.
 Mass starvation would likely ensue, as a drop in temperature would make it difficult or impossible to grow crops.
 There would be death and suffering on an immense scale, and the fallout from the weapons could pose a health risk for years to come.
 Is there really any situation in which this would be acceptable?

-If nuclear weapons are a deterrent, then in theory they shouldn’t ever be used.
+If nuclear weapons are a deterrent, then in theory we will never use them.
 Consequently, the astronomical sums of money spent on them seem ridiculous.
 The British government, for example, wants to replace its current nuclear weapons system, Trident, at an estimated initial cost of £40 billion.
 Over the system’s entire lifetime, it will cost approximately £205 billion.
 At a time when the National Health Service and many other public services are struggling, this is outrageous.

 Wasting this much money on a system which will never be used is unacceptable, but using the weapons would be nothing short of catastrophic.
 The outcome is negative either way.
 Many question whether nuclear weapons are even a valid deterrent in an age where they only address a fraction of the potential threats which face us.
 They’re useless, for example, in the case of terrorism.

 In the UK, despite the assurances that Trident is a deterrent, the Prime Minister could order its use if another country was to attack us with nuclear weapons first.
-This could happen even if Britain had been destroyed, as the missiles are on board submarines and one is always at sea.
+This could happen even if another country destroyed Britain, as the missiles are on board submarines and one is always at sea.
 The submarine’s captain has access to a letter from the Prime Minister explaining what to do if the UK has been destroyed – the contents are secret, but may order the captain to retaliate.

 The thought of taking revenge on the country which destroyed us is alarming.
-What would be gained by killing hundreds of thousands of civilians who had nothing to do with the attack?
+What would we gain by killing hundreds of thousands of civilians who had nothing to do with the attack?
 Nothing but more death and destruction, and probable nuclear war.

 The UK helped to invade Iraq on the basis that they may be developing weapons of mass destruction, yet we’re now planning to upgrade our own.
 Some view this as hypocritical; I’m inclined to agree.
 Of course, it later came out that the allegation against Iraq wasn’t even true.

 In the case of the UK, it’s highly debatable whether there’s even any credible threat to us.
-Many argue that Trident would only be necessary in a future where the UK was somehow isolated and alone in the world, and thus potentially vulnerable to nuclear blackmail.
+Many argue that we would only need Trident in a future where the UK was somehow isolated and alone in the world, and thus potentially vulnerable to nuclear blackmail.
 But given that the UK isn’t a particularly significant country, it’s unlikely to be targeted.

 Some say that the future is uncertain and we can’t know whether we’ll need Trident.
 To me, this seems like a somewhat paranoid viewpoint given that there’s no real reason to believe we’ll end up in a situation such as the one described above.
 Developing lethal weapons on the off-chance that we might need them in the distant future seems like a dangerous path to go down.